 *Fun fact: Our classes are named after trees found in San Francisco!

 We understand that extended daily exploration in a woodland environment is highly beneficial for developing skills in problem solving, social interaction, risk-taking, and emotional intelligence.
-By implementing the Forest Program, we aim to develop each child physically, cognitively, socially, and emotionally.
-Each day, our students venture out into Mountain Lake Park to dig for worms after the rain, identify and learn different types of leaves, learn the different sounds of nature, and so much more!
-Our Forest School lead teachers are passionate about ecology and local wildlife and are excited to share the experience with our children.
+By implementing a forest school program, we aim to develop each child physically, cognitively, socially, and emotionally.
+Each day, our students venture out into Mountain Lake Park (Inner Richmond) or Golden Gate Park (Cole Valley) to dig for worms after the rain, identify and learn different types of leaves, learn the different sounds of nature, and so much more!
+Our teachers are passionate about ecology and local wildlife and are excited to share the experience with our children.

 S.T.E.A.M.
 (Science, technology, engineering, arts, mathematics) learning has proven to be in more demand than ever for our new generations.
 We want our children to be prepared for the technical landscape of their future, and we want to make learning fun.
 As educators, we know that young children love learning how to be critical and creative thinkers through S.T.E.A.M. topics and projects.
 Not only is the content exciting but it teaches children to apply important knowledge in meaningful ways.